Govt scheme to give up to 17,000 undocumented migrants path to citizenship

 A government scheme will give an estimated 17,000 undocumented migrants an opportunity to remain in the State.

-Justice Minister Helen McEntee is expected to announce details of a scheme later today which will look to regularise long-term undocumented migrants and their children, which will allow them to stay and live in Ireland.
+The scheme will look to regularise long-term undocumented migrants and their children, which will allow them to stay and live in Ireland.

 The Department of Justice said studies have shown that there may be up to 17,000 undocumented migrants, including 3,000 children, currently living in the State.